EternityForest/SG1/README.md

 The step size is equal to whatever channel width was set in the profile, so you'll need to be careful as channel 1 may be the same frequency as channel 2 with a different step size.

 You don't need to worry as much about interference with SG1 messages, we just ignore anything that doesn't have the same key as us.

+### radio.listenForPairing(eepromAddr)

+Listen for a pairing.
+This will allow another nearby radio to configure the local device.
+It will save the recieved config in the eeprom addr, unless it is -1.

+You may later load that config from the EEPROM.

+Reserve 64 bytes for the config data.

+### radio.pairWithRemote(nodeID)

+Configure the remote device to the current rf profile, channel, and key, and give it the supplied nodeID.
+The pairing process uses ECDH key exchange and may take 20 seconds.

+Note that unlike the usual idea of pairing, this does not generate a new key, but sets the remote to match the local, so is more flexible and can be thought of as programming rather than pairing.

+### radio.loadConnectionFromEEPROM(addr)

+Load a connection from eeprom, if one is present at the addr, or else do nothing.

+### radio.saveConnectionToEEPROM(addr)

+Save a connection to the EEPROM at the given address.

 ### radio.setPowerLevel(-18);